metaVariable/sc19_megadock_hpccm/README.md

 # please copy singularity image to HPC system on yourself ('megadock-hpccm.sif' or 'megadock-hpccm.simg')
 ```

-### Setup and run Singularity container (on HPC environment)
+### [ HPC System ] Setup and run Singularity container

 - **Notes:**
-  - **Following commands should be running on compute-node.**
+  - **Following commands should be running on HPC environment (compute-node).**
   - Please replace `${SINGULARITY_IMAGE}` to **path to the container image file** on your environment.
-  - Please read the system manual about Singularity on your HPC system.
-We must add options for singularity runtime in general case.
+  - **Please read the 'Singularity' section of system manual** which provided by your HPC system.
+We must add specific options for singularity runtime when using system resources.
     - e.g.) Volume option (`-B XXX`) for mounting system storage, applications, libraries, etc.

 #### Test MEGADOCK calculation with small dataset